I teach a variety of classes, including first-year writing, advanced writing, technical writing, and theory courses at the university level.

 Introductory two-course sequence / GE requirement for all incoming first-year students.

-In first-year writing, I primarily take a dual approach of (1) teaching concepts about writing, and (2) teaching critical analysis of digital technologies.
-First, he seeks to introduce students to concepts about writing that they are probably not familiar with.
+In first-year writing, I take a dual approach of (1) teaching concepts about writing, and (2) teaching critical analysis of digital technologies.
+First, I introduce students to key concepts about writing that they are probably not familiar with.
 Here my pedagogy resembles a Writing about Writing (WaW) or Teaching for Transfer (TfT) approach, in that I focus on understanding concepts about writing that, once explored, will help them learn the skills of writing.
 Many of these concepts come from the open-access textbook Bad Ideas About Writing and include concepts like:

 - Everyone is a writer and writing is not a natural ability.
 For instance, you are not just “a math person” or just “bad at writing”!